chelmertz/chelmertz.github.io/_posts/2011-11-28-21-49-Handling-segmentation-faults-with-gdb.md

 gdb helped out a lot by letting me get from "segfault happened" to "function x and y were called but z failed at my_file.c:30, here's that line for you: ...".

-The slide <a href="http://www.slideshare.net/noobyahoo/introduction-to-segmentation-fault-handling-5563036">Introduction to segmentation fault handling</a> rocks; based on that article, this is kinda what my process & debugging step in the makefile looks like now:
+The slide [Introduction to segmentation fault handling](http://www.slideshare.net/noobyahoo/introduction-to-segmentation-fault-handling-5563036) rocks; based on that article, this is kinda what my process & debugging step in the makefile looks like now:

     gcc -Wall -c -g *.c
     gcc -o my_program *.o